 Some terminologies might be difficult to understand.
 However, it can be easily understandable depending on your need.
 You can have an ordinary demand deposit, special-demand deposit, or ECX related accounts.
 These are the three types of demand accounts provided by the Commercial Bank of Ethiopia.

 - Same as the personal account, if you are an individual, you must bring any credentials that verify you, like passport, ID, school ID, etc.

 - Additionally, if you are a Private Limited Company, you must possess any documents that ensure that you are a PLC, like a work permit paper, legal business opening file, etc.

 Definition: Individuals, companies, and residing foreign citizens as well as Ethiopians who have lived more than a year abroad and Ethiopians by origin but have different nationalities, are eligible to have a non-resident account, known as a Diaspora account.
 Such an account is a non-interest bearing account and can be used for payments within Ethiopia (local payments) as two types have an interest, namely Fixed Time Deposit and Non-Repatriable Diaspora account.
 The source of the deposits is in foreign currencies, which the bank will use the current date for the exchange price.
-See other the list of best banks for diaspora
+For more on diaspora account in Ethiopia, visit this page.